 What GAO Does

 The ombudsman program will objectively evaluate and work to resolve issues and concerns presented by individuals who contact GAO.
-These concerns include, but are not limited to child abuse and neglect, adult and elder abuse or neglect, access to DHS public assistance programs, customer service matters, resources for individual and family support services or treatment programs, including services for individuals with physical, mental or developmental disabilities.
+These may include, but are not limited to concerns, complaints or questions involving DHS' role in investigating child abuse and neglect, foster parent issues, adult and elder abuse or neglect, access to DHS public assistance programs, customer service matters, resources for individual and family support services or treatment programs, including services for individuals with physical, mental or developmental disabilities.